This practical five-day course provides a comprehensive understanding of veterinary medicine development in the EU and USA.

 Previous delegates who have benefited from this course include clinical scientists, pharmaceutical scientists, marketing managers and personnel from regulatory affairs, R&D and development.

 Julian Braidwood (More...)

-Dr Julian Braidwood qualified as a Veterinary Surgeon and worked in mixed practices before spending fifteen years in R&D and Regulatory departments of five leading Animal Health companies.
-He has managed clinical trials and regulatory groups, experimental facilities, laboratories, and worked internationally in many countries.
-Having become an R&D Director within the industry, he formed Triveritas in 2000 which has grown rapidly throughout Europe and North America and has offices in UK, France, Germany, Poland and USA.
-Triveritas provides specialist contract services to Animal Health and related companies.
-Triveritas develops veterinary vaccines and medicines by providing comprehensive services in veterinary regulatory affairs, regulatory maintenance, international clinical trials, QA, project/study management, and training.
-A tailored start to finish service takes client projects from proof of concept through to multi-national registrations.
+Julian Braidwood qualified as a Veterinary Surgeon and worked in mixed practices before spending fifteen years in R&D and Regulatory departments of five leading Animal Health companies.
+Julian has managed clinical trials and regulatory groups, experimental facilities, laboratories, and worked internationally in many countries.
+Having become an R&D Director within the industry, he co-founded Triveritas in 2,000 which grew rapidly internationally and became part of knoell in 2021. knoell is one of the leading service providers for worldwide registration and regulatory compliance in crop protection, crop nutrition, chemicals, cosmetics, animal health products, and medical devices.
+The knoell Group employs almost 600 people worldwide in more than 14 countries.

 David Petrick (More...)

 Dr David Petrick has over 30 years’ experience in bringing novel animal health products to the marketplace.
 During his professional career he has worked in Regulatory Affairs and Product Development for both American Cyanamid Company and Schering-Plough Animal Health.